The Green Smoothie Recipe That Made GreenSmoothieGirl Famous

 - Keep adding and blending fruit into the mixture until the puree hits close to the 8-cup line.

-Make a full blender and you’ll have some to drink and some to share.
-I know from my research that 84 percent of my readers who have adopted a green-smoothie habit are teaching others about it!
+Make a full blender and you'll have some to drink and some to share.
+I know from my research that 84 percent of my readers who have adopted a green smoothie habit are teaching others about it!

-Green Smoothie Recipe Tips
+Green Smoothie Recipe FAQ And Tips

-Tip 4: Green smoothies keep well 2 or 3 days in the fridge, but after the third day, they start to taste a little off.
+Green smoothies keep well 2 or 3 days in the fridge, but after the third day, they start to taste a little off.
 After a few hours, they often begin to separate some, but that is easily remedied by a quick shake or another spin in the blender.

-Tip 6: Another freezing tip is to assemble the ingredients and freeze them together in ziploc bags.
-Make enough for the whole week’s worth of smoothies, and pull one out to thaw on the counter for 15 or so minutes before whizzing it up in the blender.
+Another freezing tip is to assemble the ingredients and freeze them together in ziploc bags.
+Make enough for the whole week's worth of smoothies, and pull one out to thaw on the counter for 15 or so minutes before whizzing it up in the blender.

 Use this free printer-friendly version of the green smoothie recipe template to tape up in your cupboard, giving you the steps to follow to use whatever you already have in your fridge or pantry to make a yummy combination.

-Making Green Smoothies Every Day
+Frequently Asked Questions About Making Green Smoothies

 Come find us on Facebook, too!
 Green Smoothie Girl readers are a cut above the rest, and we've got a friendly community there who loves to talk all things smoothies and health.